awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

    1. For `value`, enter the value of the custom header\.

-1. Save the edited `customHttp.yml` file in your application's root directory\.
+1. Save the edited `customHttp.yml` file in your project's root directory\.
+If you are working with a monorepo, save the `customHttp.yml` file in the root of your repo\.

 1. Deploy your app to apply the new custom headers\.
    + For a CI/CD app, perform a new build from your Git repository that includes the new `customHttp.yml` file\.